-The church was built between the mid-13th and the mid-14th centuries.
-In the 17th century, the western tower and the wall around the temple were added.
-From 1647, the church served evangelicals who used it until 1709.
-After reconstruction in 1749, the timber ceiling was replaced with a new baroque vault.
-In 1856, the tower received a new roof.
-In the twentieth century, only minor renovations of the building were carried out.
+Belá Dulice (Hungarian Bélagyulafalva) was first recorded in documents in 1282.
+The church may have been built in the second half of the 13th century, but the local parish was not recorded in the list of papal tithes from the 1330s.
+Certainly, the building was repaired in 1409, when a new roof truss was installed.
+In the 17th century, a western tower was added to the church, while the area around the temple was fenced with a stone wall.
+From 1647, the church served the Evangelicals, who used it until 1709.
+During the renovation of 1749, the wooden ceiling in the nave was replaced with a new, Baroque vault.
+In 1856 the tower received a new roof.
+In the 20th century, only minor renovations of the building were carried out.

 The church was built as a simple structure, orientated towards the cardinal sides of the world, with a rectangular, short nave with a narrower and lower, square chancel on the east side and a sacristy on the north side.
 The nave and chancel were covered with separate gable roofs with relatively steep slopes, supported by a rafter framing with posts and purlins.
 Originally, a pointed portal embedded in the western façade and a moulded portal in the southern wall of the nave with a slightly flattened ogival head led inside.
 Another Gothic portal led from the chancel to the sacristy.
 In addition, the walls of the church were pierced with narrow and high lancet windows with splays on both sides.
 Inside, in the chancel, a Gothic cross vault was used, with ribs mounted on consoles decorated with masks.
 The nave originally had a wooden flat ceiling.